-Once TA requirements are completed, you may apply for paid TA positions, if available and with approval of your faculty mentor.
+Once you complete your TA requirements, you may apply for paid TA positions, if available and with approval of your faculty mentor.
 You may also have opportunities to take full responsibility for a course in your 5th year of study, or in the summer, depending on departmental needs and resources.

-Finally, students who demonstrate strong interest and skills in teaching can apply for a Dean's Teaching Fellowship (DTF), which provides financial support for post-4th year study as well as excellent additional teaching training.
+Finally, we encourage students who demonstrate strong interest and skills in teaching to apply for a Dean's Teaching Fellowship (DTF), which provides financial support for post-4th year study as well as excellent additional teaching training.